billpugh/GAEN-Analytics/GAEN Analytics/docs/ENPA charts/Secondary attack rate 1.md

 This chart shows the secondary attack rate (sar%) fpr category 1 notifications, calculated as

-secondary attacks = people who verify a code and had received an exposure notification 1 that was still being shown on their phone secondary attack rate = secondary attacks / number of notifications category 1 received 7 days ago
+secondary attacks = people who verify a code and had received an exposure notification 1 that was still being shown on their phone secondary attack rate = secondary attacks / number of notifications

 The graph shows the calculated sar%, along with one standard deviation above and below that line.